magento/devdocs/guides/v2.1/config-guide/mq/config-mq22.md

 ### `queue_publisher.xml` {#queuepublisherxml}

-The `queue_publisher.xml` file defines the relationship between a topic and its publisher.
+The `queue_publisher.xml` file defines the exchange where a topic is published.
 It contains the following elements:

 * publisher
 * publisher/connection